Underemployment and potential additional labour force statistics

 All figures in this report are based on the EU Labour force survey (LFS).

 Table 1 Figures in brackets have low reliability.':' colons are used for missing or extremely unreliable data.
 See EU-LFS publishing guidelines for details.
-Unemployment figures in this table differ from those published in online data codes: une_nb_a and une_rt_a because they do not cover French overseas departments and they are not adjusted to ensure consistent time-series.
+Unemployment figures in this table differ from those published in online data codes: une_nb_a and une_rt_a because they do not cover French overseas departments and they are not adjusted to ensure break-free time-series.

 Note that in relative terms the three indicators have different interpretations and it is explicitly not advised to add them to obtain a total.
 In particular, the relative figures for the two indicators persons seeking work but not immediately available and persons available but not seeking work are not shares because the numerator is not a subgroup of the denominator (persons in the numerators are not in the labour force, see Figure 2).
 Instead, the percentages for these two indicators show how much the current labour force could grow if joined by these people with a certain degree of labour market attachment.
 For its part, the indicator underemployed part-time workers as percentage of the labour force is a classical share because the numerator is a subgroup of the denominator.